jh1993/Bugfixes/README.txt

 - Dragon Roar can no longer reduce a dragon's breath cooldown below 2, and no longer makes the cooldown abnormally long when unapplied.
 - All modifications done to a unit (resists, damage, etc.) from buffs now persist until all current on-death effects have resolved before being removed.
 - Storm drake thunderstorm cloud damage is now attributed to the breath weapon itself.
+- The player can no longer spawn stuck inside walls or chasms if a trial alters terrain.

 Known bugs that cannot be fixed due to them being functions instead of class methods:
 - The push() function does not work when trying to push by 1 square diagonally.
 Can be fixed by changing the target point to 3 times the squares pushed instead of 2 squares.